As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you live or plan to visit Michigan, you should see the Keweenaw Peninsula to find some fantastic chert specimens.
 You can easily find chert and jasper at the Beeches north of Ahmeek.

-TIP: For a complete rockhounding guide in Michigan, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Michigan.

 California

-California is another great state if you wish to find chert specimens.
+California is another great state in which to find chert specimens.
 San Francisco, for example, has two great locations.
-You can visit Coyote Point and search for chert north of the yacht harbor or head to the outcrop only one-mile northeast of Cliff House.
+You can visit Coyote Point and search for chert north of the yacht harbor or head to the outcrop only one mile northeast of Cliff House.

-TIP: For a complete rockhounding guide in California, check out this article.
+TIP: Check out this article for a complete rockhounding guide in California.

 New Mexico

-New Mexico has various chert varieties you can find if you know where to look.
+New Mexico has various chert varieties, which you can find if you know where to look.
 In the northwestern parts of the state, you can find regular chert specimens in the northern area of Pedernal Park.

-Gem-quality chert specimens can be found at La Madera, about one or two miles to the southeast if you want to find both chert and jasper specimens, head to Turquoise Hill and explore the surrounding area.
+Gem-quality chert specimens may be discovered at La Madera, about one or two kilometers to the southeast.
+If you wish to locate chert and jasper specimens, visit Turquoise Hill and explore the surrounding region.

-Southwestern New Mexico generally holds more locations to find chert than other parts of the state.
-The western slopes of Mimbres Mountains are filled with chert, but if you want to find chert in various colors, your best bet is to go straight to Meerschaum and search the area’s surfaces.
+Chert is more often found in southwestern New Mexico than in other sections of the state.
+The western slopes of the Mimbres Mountains are rich in chert, but if you want to locate chert in various hues, go directly to Meerschaum and explore the area’s surfaces.

-Regular chert specimens are also common in Deming, especially in draws, washes, or surfaces.
-Around Derry has some very colorful chert specimens, mainly the draws, and washes.
-Head to Elephant Butte if you want to find gem-quality gem specimens.
-Search the western areas along the main road.
+Regular chert specimens are also abundant in Deming, particularly in draws, washes, and surfaces.
+Derry has several exceptionally colorful chert specimens, particularly the draws and washes.
+If you’re looking for high-quality gem specimens, go to Elephant Butte.
+Search the western parts of the major road.

 TIP: For a complete rockhounding guide in New Mexico, check out this article.